pragati2112/pragati2112/README.md

 # Hi there 👋

+### GoTypi - An open source simplest shared code editor
+  - Written in Golang
+  - Used Gin framework for apis and Gobwas/ws websocket library
+  - Soon it'll be online

+### LightLogger - An open source log visualiser (inspired by [lnav](https://lnav.org/))
+  - A lightweight log visualiser/parser for docker, docker-compose, file-system logs and beyond
+  - Fastapi - A Python framework used
+  - Using Vite for frontend development
+  - currently in development

 ### Building a ✨ [Timesheets software](https://next.pulsein.io/) ✨
   - Online work time tracking software, track work hours, track project expenses, and generates powerful reports.
   - Project management, employee management, task management and leave management with complete automation.